SophyManwa/combine-files-project/README.md

-# Combine-files-project
+# Combine-files-project using python

-This project combines multiple CSV / Excel files using Python and Pandas.
+This project combines multiple CSV / Excel files using Python.

 ## Prerequisites